blacklightpy/vaultofknowledge/Money.md

 That is, if an asset is shared, it does have a value, but it does not have monetary value.

 # Problems
-If an asset becomes scarce, or if it is non-fungible, it can be highly desired for and cause ego conflict.
+If an asset becomes scarce, or if it is a unique entity, it can be highly desired for and cause ego conflict.
+These assets can be of two types:
+- Survival necessities like food - scarcity eventually leads to revolution for survival
+- Luxuries - Can cause ego frustration, and lead to occassional violence

+# Solutions
+- Survival necessities must not be capitalized on.
+Humanity as a whole should work to ensure this basic requirement is fulfilled at all times.
 -